mwat56/pageview/README.md

 If you combine it with the directory returned by `CacheDirectory()` you get the complete path/filename to locally access the image.

 Generating a preview image usually takes between one and five seconds, depending on the actual web-page in question, however, it can take considerably longer.
-To avoid hanging the program the `wkhtmltoimage` utulity is called with an one minute timeout.
+To avoid hanging the program the `wkhtmltoimage` utility is called with an one minute timeout.

 And, finally, not all web-pages can be rendered properly and turned into an image.
 In such case `wkhtmltoimage` just crashes and `CreateImage()` doesn't return a filename but an error.